google/fonts/MovingToGit.md

-#summary Moving your font project to Git

-= Introduction =
+# Introduction

 Many type designers are using Git to manage their projects, especially libre fonts that encourage direct contributions to font files.

 This page explains [or, will in the future explain] how to learn enough about Git to move an open font project available in this Mercurial repository to a Git repository, and how to manage a open font project with it.

-= Details =
+# Details

 UNDER CONSTRUCTION

-= Further Reading =
+# Further Reading

 1. 15 minute interactive game to learn Git and Github: http://try.github.io/